jpdied/configs-and-scripts/README.md

-# configs
+# Configs
-Various Saved Configs
+Where I store various configs I use on a regular basis